Steelers Hall of Fame running back Franco Harris dies at 72

 The city’s large Italian-American population embraced Harris immediately, led by two local businessmen who founded what became known as “Franco’s Italian Army,” a nod to Harris’ roots as the son of an African-American father and an Italian mother.

 The “Immaculate Reception” made Harris a star, though he typically preferred to let his play and not his mouth do the talking.
-On a team that featured big personalities in Bradshaw, defensive tackle Joe Greene and linebacker Jack Lambert, among others, the intensely quiet Harris spent 12 seasons as the engine that helped Pittsburgh’s offense go.
+On a team that featured big personalities in Bradshaw, defensive tackle Joe Greene, linebacker Jack Lambert among others, the intensely quiet Harris spent 12 seasons as the engine that helped Pittsburgh’s offense go.

 Eight times he topped 1,000 yards rushing in a season, including five times while playing a 14-game schedule.
 He piled up another 1,556 yards rushing and 16 rushing touchdowns in the playoffs, both second all-time behind Smith.